Sometimes you can salvage the relationship, but other times it’s best to cut your losses and save yourself the headaches.

 Not to sound like a relationship coach, but if there isn’t trust between you and your clients, things will never work.
 Sure, you might limp along together for a while, but chances are you’ll be frustrated and your client won’t be satisfied.

-Cutting things off sooner rather than later will not only save you stress, it could also preserve your relationship.
+Cutting things off will not only save you stress, it could also preserve your relationship.
 You never want to let it get bad enough that a client starts bad-mouthing you to other people.

 2. The client wants different services than you offer